-That’s right – we’re going to get a little nutty here, but don’t worry – it will all make sense.
-Instead of using a vegan “buttery spread” to provide oil, we’re adding almond butter.
-This gives our banana bread recipe a little nutty “oomph” without adding oil.
+That’s right – we’re going to get a little nutty here.
+But don’t worry, it will all make sense.
+Instead of using an oily vegan “buttery spread”, or actual oil, we’re adding almond butter.
+This makes our bread moist and adds a nutty “oomph” without the empty fat from a dose of oil.

-We also have oat and almond flour in there – so this banana bread is gluten-free!
+We also have oat and almond flour in this recipe, which makes it gluten-free!
 Of course, flax eggs bring the whole thing together to make a loaf that is moist with a nice crumb – all without wheat flour.

 Have you ever noticed how well walnuts and bananas go together?
-Well, they work even better mixed with some those tasty baking staples – cinnamon, nutmeg, and vanilla.
+Well, that’s why we loaded them into our recipe!
+In addition, walnuts work even better mixed with some those tasty baking staples – cinnamon, nutmeg, and vanilla.
 We’re not adding coffee, another one of these baking “Super Friends” – but that’s because we hope you pour one to drink with your banana bread!

-Vegan banana bread is good for days to come, especially if you keep it in the fridge.
-It will last even longer if you freeze it and take a slice out when the mood strikes.
-This loaf of goodness slices well, meaning it can travel to work, school, picnics … wherever there is a need for tasty treats!
+With all these storage options, banana bread is obviously great for meal prep!
+It also slices really well, meaning it can travel to work, school, picnics … wherever there is a need for tasty treats!

 Did you try this recipe?
 Let us know what you think with a comment and rating!
 Every bit of feedback helps make the Plant Riot even better!Print